'It was fun beating Messi' - Bayern star Goretzka has no sympathy for Barcelona and their superstar | Goal.com

 "Today we have to be very happy.
 After we wake up and answer the messages on the phone then we have to focus.

 "I know about these tournament situations.
-Most of the time after the big wins (he played in the 7-1 win over Brazil at the 2014 World Cup) it's difficult."
+Most of the time after the big wins (he played in Germany's 7-1 win over Brazil at the 2014 World Cup) it's difficult."